deeptools/pyGenomeTracks/docs/content/installation.rst

 via the `Anaconda Scientific Python
 Distribution <https://store.continuum.io/cshop/anaconda/>`_.
 Just download the version that's suitable for your operating system and follow the directions for its installation.
-All of the requirements for deepTools can be installed in Anaconda with:
+All of the requirements for pyGenomeTracks can be installed in Anaconda with:

 .. code:: bash